Tox-Archive/Tox-STS/STS.md

 - the client repeats step 3 until the bytes left is under ``TOX_MAX_MESSAGE_LENGTH``
 - The UI on the sender would show a new sent message for each broken section so they are aware.
 - The recieving client gets multiple seperate messages like normal and displays them normally.

+###Encoding of messages
+All messages sent over Tox should be encoded in UTF-8.
+While clients can not expect that all data they receive is encoded in UTF-8, they should do one of the following when receiving non-UTF-8 messages:
+- Discard the received message completely
+- Attempt to guess the encoding and re-encode as UTF-8 before showing the message to the user.
+If a user enters non-UTF-8 messages core should re-encode them as far as possible, using the unicode replacement character (U+FFFD) for characters they cannot encode.

 ##Client paths/formats
 ###Tox data directory